How to Make Cold Brew Coffee (With Tips and Fresh Ideas)

 Whichever way you look at it, cold brew coffee is finally a trend with purpose.
 That’s because it offers so much and asks for nothing in return.
 Because it tastes good.
 And because it solves the problem of how to enjoy a cup of coffee in unbearable heat.

-You’ve already commented most fervently on this topic and I readily welcome each and every new cold brew question and idea!
+You’ve already commented most fervently on the topic of how to make cold brew coffee.
+I readily welcome each and every new cold brew question and idea!

 Your coffee expert